ImBsarfraz/ImBsarfraz/README.md

 making sure that every project I work on is not only functional but also visually appealing.

 🚀 About Me
-💼 Currently working as a Front End Developer at A2Z IT Hub Pvt.
-Ltd.
-📚 Completed my post-graduation at Ahmednagar College with a CGPA of 8.3 in 2023.
+💼 Currently working as a Front End Developer at Upskills 📚 Completed my post-graduation at Ahmednagar College with a CGPA of 8.3 in 2023.
 🌟 Freelancing experience includes designing a web application for The Branded Choice Dude Fashion Designer Unisex Boutique.
 🌐 Check out my portfolio website deployed on Vercel: [My Portfolio](https://official-sarfraz-website.vercel.app)